 Who may be eligible for legal aid?

 Eligible residents must generally earn well under the Federal Poverty Income level.
-The rule states that individuals should make within 125 percent of the Federal Poverty Income level to qualify for legal aid assistance they need.
+The rule by DUI lawyers from Tampa states that individuals should make within 125 percent of the Federal Poverty Income level to qualify for legal aid assistance they need.
 Legal assistance is also made available through our firm.

 Who else may be eligible for legal aid?